zach0zhang/Python_Spider/README.md

-# Spider-for-tapbao
+# Spider-for-taobao
-python Spider for tapbao
+python Spider for taobao